marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

     | Power Supply |###| Physical Meter |###| Device/Component |
     |              |   |                |   |                  |
     +--------------+   +----------------+   +------------------+

 ~~~~

 {: #physical-meter title="Reference Model Example: Physical Meter"}

 When the EnMS discovers the physical meter, it must know which for
-which Energy Object(s) it measures power or energy: this is the
+which Energy Object(s) it measures power or energy.
+This is the
 Metering Relatonship.

 A Metering Relationship is a relationship where one Energy Object